The orbital anisotropy profile of the Gaia-Sausage/Enceladus accretion remnant: Fitting Osipkov-Merritt models to GS/E

 \subsection{The procedure}

+While the GS/E remnant's density is triaxial \citep[e.g.,][]{han22,lane23} and the Milky Way potential is aspherical, in this section we fit spherical Osipkov-Merritt models in a sphericalized version of the Milky Way's potential to the anisotropy profiles derived in the previous section.
+While it can only be approximate, this procedure allows us to provide a simple, yet useful full phase-space distribution for the GS/E remnant that get some of its main attributes correct (radial density profile and the anisotropy profile), even if it does not account for the non-spherical shape of the remnant.
+A justification for this procedure comes from \citet{lane25}, who found that realistic GS/E analogs in a set of Milky-Way-like galaxies in the IllustrisTNG simulation suite \citep{tng_public_release_nelson19} can we modeled well using equilibrium Osipkov-Merritt-type models in sphericalized versions of their host potential.

-We now fit Osipkov-Merritt models to the anisotropy profiles derived in the previous section.
-We follow the procedure described by \citet{lane25} and provide a brief outline here.
+To fit spherical Osipkov-Merritt models, we follow the procedure described by \citet{lane25} and we provide a brief outline here.
 The interested reader may seek to consult Section~3 of that work for additional information.

+Below, we fit two types of Osipkov-Merritt models: the original model first put forward independently by \citet{osipkov79} and \citet{merritt85} and a second model which consists of a superposition of two Osipkov-Merritt distribution functions; we refer to the original model as a ``single-component Osipkov-Merritt model`` and the second model as the ``superposition Osipkov-Merritt model''.
+While both are full DFs for the phase-space distribution, for the single-component model, the anisotropy profile is independent of the density profile or the gravitational potential and therefore stands on its own.
+For the superposition Osipkov-Merritt model, the anisotropy model requires the full DF and we therefore need to specify the host potential $\Phi$ and the tracer density profile $\rho$ to be able to calculate the anisotropy profile.
+Using established models of for the gravitational potential and GS/E tracer density, all of our Osipkov-Merritt-type models become full DF models, but we are here only interested in their anisotropies.

-Two important inputs to the DFs that we fit are the host potential $\Phi$ and the tracer density profile $\rho$.
-The adopted potential, \texttt{MWPotential2014} from \citet{bovy15}, consists of three component potentials representing the stellar bulge, stellar disks, and dark halo.
-Because the DF models we fit are explicitly spherical, we construct a spherical representation of this potential by spline-interpolating the radial gravitational force $F_{r} = -GM(r)/r^{2}$ in the Galactic plane using the \texttt{interpSphericalPotential} class found in \texttt{galpy}.
-The density profile of GS/E has been studied by \citet{han22} and \citet{lane23}, and a two power density profile with inner and outer power law slopes of 1 and 4 \citep[i.e., the model of][]{hernquist90} and a scale radius of 20~kpc is broadly consistent with both sets of results.
+When we need to specify it, the adopted potential is \texttt{MWPotential2014} from \citet{bovy15}, consisting of three component potentials representing the stellar bulge, stellar disks, and dark halo.
+Because the models we fit are explicitly spherical, we construct a spherical representation of this potential by spline-interpolating the radial gravitational force $F_{r} = -GM(r)/r^{2}$ in the Galactic plane using the \texttt{interpSphericalPotential} class found in \texttt{galpy}.
+The tracer density profile of GS/E has been studied by \citet{han22} and \citet{lane23}, and a two power density profile with inner and outer power law slopes of 1 and 4 \citep[i.e., the model of][]{hernquist90} and a scale radius of 20~kpc is broadly consistent with both sets of results.
 We therefore assume this form for the density profile of GS/E when required.